 For a variety of reasons, almost everyone I know wants to visit the extraordinary city that is Venice.
-Whether you’re planning a visit or simply want to brush up on your local knowledge, here are 21 interesting facts about Venice.
+Whether you’re planning a visit or simply want to brush up on your local knowledge, here are 21 fun facts about Venice to whet your appetite…

 The Metropolitan City of Venice is well known for being built on water and is home to 417 bridges, with 72 of them private.
 These 417 bridges along with over 170 canals and 118 islands make up this incredible medieval city.

-In the 10th century Venice became a major maritime power.
-The city and lagoon covers 50,000 km² and is a UNESCO World Heritage Site.
+In the 10th century, Venice became a major maritime power.
+The city and lagoon cover 50,000 km² and is a UNESCO World Heritage Site.